Target Leading Rebound In Retail

 The landscape for retail in general has not been pretty, as traditional brick-and-mortar stores have continued to struggle to adapt to the demands of online consumers and increased competition in the space.
 Share prices of many well-known retailers have struggled in this environment.

-Consider the returns of the following prominent retailers over the past 6 months (ending June 30, 2017):
+Consider the returns of the following prominent retailers over the past six months (ending June 30, 2017):

 - S&P 500 Index: +9.34%

 Today’s move comes on the heels of Target’s announcement this morning providing guidance for a “modest increase” in same-store sales in its current quarter ending July.
-Previously, the discount giant had forecast a low single digit decline.
-This marks the first time in five quarters that Target has forecast sales to increase and it has inspired more buyers today to come into retail stocks.
+Previously, the discount giant had forecast a low single-digit decline.
+This marks the first time in five quarters that Target has forecast sales to increase, and it has inspired more buyers today to come into retail stocks.

 Very few Wall Street analysts place much faith in Target at this point.
-According to Thompson Reuters, out of 23 analysts polled, the median rating is currently a hold, and only 3 rate it a buy.
+According to Thomson Reuters, out of 23 analysts polled, the median rating is currently a hold, and only three rate it a buy.
 Then again, since when have analyst ratings been a leading indicator for stock performance?
 Far more often than not analysts rank stocks after they have moved, for better or worse.
-For value oriented investors, retailers like Target may currently offer among the most attractive risk-adjusted return prospects.
+For value-oriented investors, retailers like Target may currently offer among the most attractive risk-adjusted return prospects.

 Consider the following: